-- EISB will be performed on two areas of the SWMU 211-A. The total area expected to be treated is estimated at 13,200 ft2.
-The areas to be treated are shown in Figure 5. - The primary treatment depths include 25 ft bgs to 65 ft bgs with some limited areas above the 25-ft depth.
-Contamination located at depths shallower than approximately 18 ft bgs will be treated indirectly as contamination migrates downward through the UCRS and encounters those areas where bioremediation will occur. - Because of the fine-grained nature of the UCRS soils prior to initiating the bioremediation component, each of the injection well locations will be fractured with DPT jet injection, which utilizes a water-jetting technique.
-Each jetted fracture will be injected with a mixture of guar gum, ZVI, and sand to hold the fracture open for increased permeability.
-The fracture ultimately will support uniform placement of bioamendments.
-The guar gum will degrade and assist the vegetable oil in developing reducing subsurface conditions allowing the reductive dechlorination to occur.
-The ZVI will assist by abiotically reducing the volatile contaminants.
-The sand will act as a proppant to hold-open the fractures locally increasing the permeability of the UCRS soils and providing for more uniform distribution of amendments. - An estimated 30 injection wells will be utilized to place an emulsified vegetable oil and water mixture into the subsurface to act as an electron donor for transforming the UCRS locally into a reduced environment allowing the reductive dechlorination of the volatiles to proceed.
-Each injection will provide an injection radius of influence of approximately 15 ft and will overlap other injection well areas approximately 30%. - The emulsified vegetable oil injected into each injection well will be pumped using low pressure estimated at 50 psi and in a volume of up to 2% by volume of pore space.
+- An estimated 33 injection well locations will be utilized to place an emulsified vegetable oil and water mixture into the subsurface to act as an electron donor for transforming the UCRS locally into a reduced environment allowing the reductive dechlorination of the volatiles to proceed.
+Each injection will provide an injection radius of influence of approximately 15 ft and will overlap other injection well areas approximately 30%. - The emulsified vegetable oil injected into each injection well will be pumped using low pressure estimated at 15 to 40 psi (not to exceed 60 psi) and in a volume of up to 2% by volume of pore space.
 The estimated quantity of emulsified vegetable oil (EVO) solution to be injected is 123,200 gal.
 Injection rates are expected to exceed 0.5 gpm. - Bioaugmentation of each injection well also will be performed with DHC bacteria.
-The bacteria have the capability to dechlorinate TCE and its degradation products effectively through to ethane. - Water conditioned to remove dissolved oxygen to assist in creating the subsurface reducing environment will be utilized to emulsify the vegetable oil for injection. - Real time process monitoring will occur during the injection processes and will include the following observations and measurements: - Quantities injected, - Injection pressures, - Injection flow rates, - Observe ground surface for potential breakthroughs during injection operations, - Monitor water levels in nearby monitoring and injection wells, and - Measure chemical parameters of injection materials.
+The bacteria have the capability to dechlorinate TCE and its degradation products effectively through to ethane. - Water conditioned to remove dissolved oxygen to assist in creating the subsurface reducing environment will be utilized to emulsify the vegetable oil for injection.
+See Section 5.3 of the CFC RDR for details. - Real time process monitoring will occur during the injection processes and will include the following observations and measurements: - Quantities injected, - Injection pressures, - Injection flow rates, - Observe ground surface for potential breakthroughs during injection operations, - Monitor water levels in nearby monitoring and injection wells, and - Measure chemical parameters of injection materials. - Post-injection monitoring will be performed utilizing a network of 9 MWs located external to the treatment area and 18 MWs internal to the treatment area.
+The wells will be screened in the UCRS and the RGA.